CSS Objects

 <p>…which means type inside flows nicely.</p>

-object is used to indent an element in a way
+The indent object is used to indent an element in a way

 which scales appropriately as text is resized.